ibm-cloud-docs/quantum-computing/quickstart-partner.md

 {: step}

 1. Go to the [Create Cloud Object Storage](https://cloud.ibm.com/objectstorage/create){: external} page and click **IBM Cloud**.
 Satellite COS instances are not supported.
 2. Give the service instance a name and choose a plan.
-The Lite plan is not recommended.
+The Lite plan (deprecated) is not recommended.
 3. Click **Create**.